seasketch/geoprocessing/website/docs/api/geoprocessing/functions/overlapArea.md

 ```

 Assuming sketches are within some outer boundary with size outerArea,
-calculates the area of each sketch and the proportion of outerArea they take up.
+calculates metric for both the area of each sketch and the percentage of outerArea they take up.
+If sketch is a collection, will return metrics for each child sketch as well as the collection
+collection level metric will calculated by unioning child sketches to remove overlap.
+If collection level calculation produces an "Unable to complete output ring" error, it
+will fallback to simplify the sketch with simplifyTolerance (default to .0000001 if not passed) and try again.

 ## Parameters